yeoman/yeoman/cli/lib/generators/readme.md

 `extend` method on generators (maybe even based on Backbone.Model or something)

 `createFile` is method provided by `yeoman.generators.Base`, and is a basic facade to `grunt.file` API.
-Generators method can be found in the docco generated documentation.
+When we "write" things, this happen relative to the working directory (that is the Gruntfile location, the Gruntfile is resolved internally, walking up the FS until one is found).

 Our new generator is quite simple: it inherits from `yeoman.generators.Base` and has one method definition.
 Each public method in the generator is executed